 Galaxies can range in size from a dwarf with as few as ten million stars to massive giant galaxies with a hundred trillion stars.
 Each star orbits its galaxies own centre of mass and it is estimated that there are more than 170 billion galaxies in the observable universe.
 Let’s dive in to explore many more galaxy facts!

-Galaxy facts and information
+Galaxy Facts and Information

 - There are over 170 billion galaxies in the observable universe yet there is also a “future visibility limit”.
 Objects beyond this limit will never enter our observable universe at any time in the infinite future.
 The reason for this is that light emitted by objects outside that limit would never reach us.